Net Unrealized Appreciation Rules (NUA)

 Financial Advisor Boston AIF®, CRPS®, AWMA®, CFS®, APMA®

-If you own employer stock in your 401(k) plan and if that stock has gone up when you retire you should be aware of Net Unrealized Appreciation (NUA).
+- If you own employer stock in your employer’s retirement plan, and if that stock has appreciated when you retire or leave your company, you should be aware of Net Unrealized Appreciation Rules (NUA).

-- NUA allows people to take a withdrawal from their stock holdings as a capital gain.
+- NUA allows individuals to take a withdrawal from their stock holdings as a capital gain, as opposed to income.

-NUA is an important retirement planning strategy.
-It can cut taxes, but it may concentrate risk during retirement when diversification is needed.
+- NUA is an important option.
+It can reduce taxes, but it may concentrate risk during retirement when diversification is needed.

 I have over thirty years experience helping individuals get the most from their retirement accounts.

 If you're concerned about your financial future, lets talk